By a Sex Worker

-Sex work in many countries is still criminalised which can undermine their ability to seek justice for crimes against them like sexual assault for example.
+Sex work in many countries is still criminalised which can undermine their ability to seek justice for crimes against them like sexual assault.

-Sex trafficking is a very prevalent global problem and is often confused with sex work.
+Sex trafficking is a very serious and prevalent global problem and is often confused with sex work.